HAP 2020 cancelled

 Aiding the HAP faculty are 40 tutors who are HAP graduates currently enrolled at Prep.
 They provide one-on-one instruction and manage the afternoon athletic activities.

 The program attempts to reach as many boys as possible, with the goal of preparing the students for eighth grade while challenging some students with accelerated work.
 It provides a chance for academic and social growth, for maturity, and for making new friends in a small classroom environment.

 Subjects include English, mathematics and writing, with “option” courses provided three afternoons each week.
 These are mini-courses on topics chosen by the teachers, with each student selecting the class that interests him.
 Option classes have included the History of Rap, Warriers of History, a HAP newspaper, chess, and a sports clinic for boys who wish to learn basic athletic skills, to name a few.

 The program concludes with a graduation ceremony, complete with diplomas and awards.
 For almost every boy who graduates, the five weeks pass much too quickly.

 Applications are distributed through the grammar schools in Hudson County in the spring of seventh grade.
 (Teachers or counselors can provide an application for any interested student.)
 Any student or parent can request an application regardless of where they reside.
-The HAP entrance exam will be given at Saint Peter’s Prep on (Date TBD).
-HAP 2020 is currently scheduled to take place between June 30, 2020 and July 31, 2020.
-Any schedule adjustments made necessary by the COVID-19 outbreak will be posted here.
+The HAP entrance exam is given in the spring and program dates will be released as soon as they are available.

 For more information, please call 201-547-6389.